Diamondbacks vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has 62 hits with seven doubles, a triple, 25 home runs, 31 walks and 58 RBI.
+- Alonso has seven doubles, a triple, 25 home runs, 31 walks and 58 RBI (62 total hits).
 He's also stolen three bases.

 Alonso Recent Games